Entertainment!: Use in other media

 "Natural's Not in It" plays over the title sequence of the 2006 film Marie Antoinette.
 In 2010, Microsoft used it in advertisements for the Kinect.

 "Love Like Anthrax" was used in the 2004 remake of The Manchurian Candidate and in the 1986 film Dogs in Space, which featured Michael Hutchence in the lead role; Hutchence cited Gang of Four as a major influence on his band INXS.
 In 2016, Frank Ocean would sample the song on "Futura Free" from the album Blonde.

 In 2014, Kevin J. H. Dettmar wrote a monograph on the album for Bloomsbury's 33⅓ series.

+"Damaged Goods" appears on the soundtracks to the video games Mat Hoffman's Pro BMX 2 and Tony Hawk's Pro Skater 3+4.